 Can I get the HEMI V8 in a Laramie or Rebel?

 Trim selection is usually where buyers spend the most time going back and forth — and honestly, that makes sense.
-It's a real decision with real money attached to it.
-In my experience here in Hutchinson, the buyers who are happiest with their purchase are the ones who took the time to figure out which features they'd actually use every day versus which ones just looked good on paper.
-Come see us and we'll help you sort through it honestly — no pressure, just a straight conversation about what fits your life and your budget.
-For the full picture on everything the 2026 Ram 1500 offers, head back to our 2026 Ram 1500 Buyer's Guide.
+It’s a real decision with real money attached to it.
+In my experience here in Hutchinson, the buyers who are happiest with their purchase are the ones who took the time to figure out which features they’d actually use every day versus which ones just looked good on paper.
+Come see us in Hutchinson and we’ll help you sort through it honestly — no pressure, just a straight conversation about what fits your life.
+For the full picture on everything the 2026 Ram 1500 offers, head back to our 2026 Ram 1500 Buyer’s Guide.
 And if engine choice is still on your mind, our 2026 Ram 1500 Engine Guide breaks down all four powertrains in detail.

 — Jordan Malone-Forst, Jay Malone Motors